NEPHROLOGY101.Com

 An electrolyte is a substance that conducts electricity through the movement of ions, but not through the movement of electrons.
 [1][2][3] This includes most soluble salts, acids, and bases, dissolved in a polar solvent like water.

 What Do Electrolytes Do?
-Benefits, Symptoms, Diagnosis ... - MedicineNet
+Benefits, Symptoms, Diagnosis and Testing

 Electrolytes are minerals that are dissolved in the body’s fluids, water, and blood stream.
-They have either positive or negative electric charges and help regulate the function of every organ in the body.
+They have either positive or negative electric charges and help regulate the function of every organ in the body including the heart, muscles, bones, nerves, and brain.

 * Latest Nephrology 101 News